emanziano/provide-theme/README.md

 ## Usage

-> **Note:**  This will only work clientside at the moment.
-Server rendering coming soon!

 This provides React components with interchangeable themes and automatically namespaced classNames via the following `propTypes`:

 - `setTheme (Object theme)` - the `theme` object may contain any combination of the following, plus any other properties you deem necessary:
   - `styles` object - each key within this object will be automatically namespaced and added to your app's stylesheet by [`jss`](https://github.com/jsstyles/jss); you can then obtain the namespaced classNames via the reduced `classes` prop
   - `globalStyles` object - useful when you need to specify global styles; e.g., `body`, `button`, etc.
-  - `font` object - as a convenience, this provider uses [`WebFontLoader`](https://github.com/typekit/webfontloader) to automatically load fonts as necessary depending on your theme; this object is the font configuration object passed to the `WebFont.load` function

 Your components may also be provided the following reduced props: